EmaBixD/CrackedLunarAccount/README.md

 A tool to generate accounts compatible with the official Lunar Client by producing an `accounts.json` file you can drop into your Lunar Client settings.

 ## How it works
-Credits: based on work by [Whatlify](https://github.com/Whatlify/CrackedLunarAccountTool?tab=readme-ov-file)
+Credits: based on work by <a href="https://github.com/Whatlify/CrackedLunarAccountTool?tab=readme-ov-file" title="Source" target="_blank">Whatlify</a>

 Lunar Client does not perform any online authentication or license check against Microsoft servers when loading local account data.
 Instead, it simply reads the `accounts.json` file from your user directory and loads every entry it finds.